peterkuma/bunyan-streams-config/README.md

 });
 ```

-Some bunyan packages are suitable to be passed in `streamTypes` as-is, e.g.:
+Some bunyan packages are suitable to be passed in `streamTypes` as is, e.g.:

 ```js
 const log = bunyan.createLogger({